Published On: April 14, 2024By

 Unless these groups explicitly decide to work together, they won’t.
 This leads to multiple LMSs in the same corporation.

-Because extended enterprise LMS buyers are not from HR, they do not know the HR nomenclature, making it tough for them to describe their requirements and communicate with HR-focused LMS vendors.
+Because extended enterprise LMS buyers are not from HR, they do not know HR nomenclature.
+This makes it tough for them to describe their requirements and communicate with HR-focused LMS vendors.

-Extended enterprise buyers know, for example, that they want to easily train their customers with online training, but do not know the terms LMS, authoring tool or SCORM.
+Extended enterprise buyers know, for example, that they want to train their customers easily and efficiently with online training.
+But they do not know terms like LMS, authoring tool or SCORM.
 They have a business problem they want to solve, and are looking for the most direct path to qualified, specialist vendors.

 In reaction to the market demand, LMS vendors have been founded specifically to target customer, channel, franchise, dealer, customer or prospect use cases.